If you have reached here then you want to know how to set up a marine aquarium.

-Oceans cover 71% of the Earth that is the reason it is the blue planet.
-The Aquarium hobby goes way back in history where goldfish were kept in large porcelain tubs.
+Oceans cover 71% of the Earth which is the reason it is a blue planet.
+The Aquarium hobby goes way back in history when goldfish were kept in large porcelain tubs.

-This hobby of keeping fish in a tank started gaining its popularity in the 19 century.
-Now it is one of the most popular hobby in the world.
+This hobby of keeping fish in a tank started gaining popularity in the 19 century.
+Now it is one of the most popular hobbies in the world.
 Earlier it was considered almost next to impossible to keep saltwater creatures but with technology and research, this has changed.